 If you’re looking for creative ways to make gifts out of children’s artwork, this is a tutorial for how to turn kids artwork into an embroidered ornament!
 Kids could embroider their own drawing as well or just help as they were interested; see my general tips for teaching kids to embroider in this post.
-This is such a sweet keepsake to remember one of my daughter’s first more detailed drawings, and she was deleted to see her artwork in hand embroidered form!
+This is such a sweet keepsake to remember one of my daughter’s first more detailed drawings, and she was delighted to see her artwork in hand embroidered form!
 I did receive the supplies for free through a series of sponsored posts with Sulky, but this post is all on my own.

 This is a turtle, if you can’t tell!
 Not entirely sure what that top piece is, but she is very proud of her rendering.
 She did protest that she wanted a stuffie version to sleep with as well, so I might be making this all over again, sans hanging loop.
 Check out the one my son designed and see more ideas for turning kid’s embroidery into gifts, here.